 We cannot assume that struggle in trade unionist and students elections (legitimate spaces, created by the very people on struggle - and sometimes degenerated by bureaucracies - that have nothing to do in nature with the bourgeois class machine of the State) mean inherently, our decline into being "corruptible".
 That fear to be "corrupted" by "power" (!) in this case is just not justified, and impossible to happen if we are to stick to the four ideas given before hand.
-It is only political coherence, a libertarian style of political work and the existence of clear mechanisms of participation that can serve as a guarantee against it.
-The legacy of are.
+It is necessary for anarchists to create some real impact in those places where we are.
 True, our activity cannot be limited to the struggle for representative positions in social organisations, like many other political groupings; our activity, above everything else has to be in the grassroots.
 But too often we dismiss chances to go for the representative positions because we believe that our very presence in the assembly is enough.
 We believe that to be our strong point: however, we need that grassroots work to be expressed as well in every single level of the organisations where we are working, and such a thing does not represent at all a departure from our principles as long as we are clear of the following: